 - How to take action — Donations can be made by choosing any of the red boxes or entering a custom amount and clicking the blue “Continue” CTA button.

 Now, compare those to Trump’s website

-The Donald Trump homepage isn’t as segmented or focused as the personalized post-click experiences above, nor does it have a 1:1 conversion ratio.
+The Donald Trump homepage isn’t as segmented or focused as the personalized post-click landing pages above, nor does it have a 1:1 conversion ratio.
 Instead, it’s meant to be a browsing experience with multiple conversion goals:

 - A full header navigation allows visitors to explore other pages of the website, but might cause them to bounce from this one before converting.

 - Competing CTA buttons (“Shop,” “Contribute,” and “Get your free tickets”) could confuse visitors and deter them from clicking any option.

 - The North Charleston headline might lead people to believe that’s the only offer on this page, ignoring the others further down.

 - Social media links at the bottom are likely to distract visitors, take them to Trump’s social pages, and decrease event signups, donations, etc. on the homepage.

 - Other footer links provide more chances for prospects to bounce without converting.

 Continue the same narrative from ad to post-click landing page